My friend appeared in a tech interview for a Frontend Developer role a few days ago.

 Let's dissect the code

-In the above pen, I am displaying a list of 10,000 comments with each user's username and avatar.
+In the above pen, I display a list of 10,000 comments with each user's username and avatar.
 You can imagine rendering 10,000 comments would decimate a not-so-powerful CPU.
 It wouldn't fare better for destroying and creating nodes either.
-The only reason your browser is not dead yet when you are interacting with the list is because of the virtualization.
+The only reason your browser is not dead yet when interacting with the list is the virtualization.

 1. Node pool

-First, I am creating a pool of 30 nodes that would be used and reused to render a portion of the 10,000-long comments list.
+First, I am creating a pool of 30 nodes to be used and reused to render a portion of the 10,000-long comments list.
 Here is the piece of code:

 const nodePool = Array.from({ length: 30 }, (_, i) => {